 There were about 72,300 jobs for Security and Fire Alarm Systems Installer in 2016 (in the United States).
 New jobs are being produced at a rate of 14.2% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Security and Fire Alarm Systems Installer by 2026.
-Due to new job openings and attrition, there will be an average of 9,400 job openings in this field each year.
+The BLS estimates 9,400 yearly job openings in this field.

 The states with the most job growth for Security & Fire Alarm Systems Installer are Utah, Nevada, and Washington.
 Watch out if you plan on working in Maine, Alaska, or Wisconsin.
 These states have the worst job growth for this type of profession.

-The salary for Security and Fire Alarm Systems Installers ranges between about $29,560 and $71,310 a year.
+The typical yearly salary for Security and Fire Alarm Systems Installers is somewhere between $29,560 and $71,310.